dell/omnia/docs/source/InstallationGuides/InstallingProvisionTool/installprovisiontool.rst

          * Use ``nodeset all osimage=rhels8.6.0-x86_64-install-compute`` to provision the OS on the target server.

          * PXE boot the target server to bring up the OS.

+    * Post execution of ``provision.yml``, IPs/hostnames cannot be re-assigned by changing the mapping file.
+However, the addition of new nodes is supported as explained below.

 .. warning:: Once xCAT is installed, restart your SSH session to the control plane to ensure that the newly set up environment variables come into effect.